 Which States Tax Social Security and Retirement Accounts?

 Where you live when you retire can have a major effect on your long-term retirement plans.
-Managing taxes is an important part of retirement planning, so choosing a state with favorable tax treatments of your retirement account withdrawals and Social Security benefits is a good place to start.
+Managing taxes is an important part of retirement planning, meaning that choosing to live in a state with no income tax is just one option for retirees to consider.
+Choosing a state with favorable tax treatment of your retirement account withdrawals and Social Security benefits is also a good place to start.

 Here are all the states that don’t tax retirement account distributions whatsoever: